If you’re a gold investor, I’ve got some good news for you.

 South African gold production, for example, has fallen from over 1,000 tons in the early 1970s to around 160 tons today.
 There isn't currently a single South African gold mine among the world’s top 20 gold producers when, in years past, they dominated the sphere.

 Furthermore, the pipeline of new gold mines has been dwindling for more than a decade.
 Just three primary gold deposits have been discovered since 2014 while 37 were discovered in 1987 alone:

 And it will only continue getting worse from here on out.

-Mine supply will be falling by roughly a third over the next decade.
+Mine supply will fall by roughly a third over the next decade.

 All the aforementioned factors — political instability and global monetary policy — will affect gold in the short term.
 But peak gold is the key catalyst that will be driving gold prices higher and higher over the next five, 10, 20 years, and beyond.

 And this is why we’re so bullish on the metal, even when it falls out of favor.

 We're firmly expecting gold to carry its 2017 momentum into 2019, topping $1,400 per ounce and maybe even making a push toward $1,500.
 How far gold goes in the short term will depend on the amount of political instability we see.
 But again, gold’s long-term future is bright.

 Nick is the founder and president of the Outsider Club, and the investment director of the thousands-strong stock advisories, Early Advantage and Wall Street's Underground Profits.
 He also heads Nick’s Notebook, a private placement and alert service that has raised tens of millions of dollars of investment capital for resource, energy, cannabis, and medical technology companies.
 Co-author of two best-selling investment books, including Energy Investing for Dummies, his insights have been shared on news programs and in magazines and newspapers around the world.
 For more on Nick, take a look at his editor's page.